-The formation of charged units from an elementary compound has also been observed in $\gamma$--Boron \cite{Oganov2009}.
-The pressures of interest in the present study are much larger than those at which $\gamma$--Boron has been observed and, besides, $P4/nbm$--nitrogen is a very different system.
+The emergence of charged units from an elemental compound has also been observed in $\gamma$--Boron \cite{Oganov2009}.
+The pressures of interest in the present study are, however, much larger than those at which $\gamma$--Boron has been observed and, besides, $P4/nbm$--nitrogen is a very different system.
 The charge transfer in boron satisfies its tendency to form electron deficient icosahedra.
 Based on the structural richness of phosphorus and arsenic one might assume that nitrogen could form similarly rich bonding patterns once the triple bond is broken.
 At 2 TPa, however, packing efficiency is crucial and one would expect structures with high coordination numbers to be formed.
-For example, the coordination number of $Cmca$ is 3, compared with 6 in the $R\bar{3}m$ phase.
-It is therefore reasonable to expect that the average coordination of nitrogen in the $P4/nbm$ and $Fdd2$ structures would be between 3 to 6.
-In $P4/nbm$, if one employs a longer bond criterion, e.g., 1.30 \AA, the coordination number for the corners of the tetrahedra, their centers and the nitrogen atoms in the chains are 3, 4, and 6, respectively, as shown in Fig.\ S5 of the supplementary information.
 In this metallic phase the variation in coordination (or the inhomogeneity of the density of ions) leads to charge transfer from the highly-coordinated atoms (``N$_2$ pairs'') to the lower coordinated ones (``tetrahedra'' corners).
 This charge transfer allows the $P4/nbm$ structure to form a unique metallic all-nitrogen salt.
-Each atom in the 1D chains perpendicular to the tetrahedra layers has four long bonds to the corners of the tetrahedra, thus only one electron is left.
+Each atom in the 1D chains perpendicular to the layers of tetrahedra has four long bonds to the corners of the tetrahedra, thus only one electron is left.
 The 1D chain with uniform N--N distances is unstable and undergoes a Peierls distortion, similar to that in lithium \cite{Neaton1999}, and N$_2$ pairs are formed.